waliullah14/ECE-1204_2210035/Lab 01/Lab Report 01.md

 ### Discussion and Conclusion:
-From the experiment, we learnt how we can access the private fields of a class using a public function of that class.
-We used the getSpeed() and getName() functions to access the private fields.
+<p align = "justify" >From the experiment, we learnt how we can access the private fields of a class using a public function of that class.
+We used the getSpeed() and getName() functions to access the private fields.</p>